NetWilliam/diffpng/README.md

 * dtermine why more than 2 or 3 levels of pyramid is needed, or not?
 * test openscad objects from files.openscad.org/tests that have little tiny pieces that are different.

+###credits

+( from Steven Myint's fork of PerceptualDiff https://github.com/myint/perceptualdiff )
+*Hector Yee, project administrator and originator - hectorgon.blogspot.com.
+*Scott Corley, for png file IO code.
+*Tobias Sauerwein, for make install, package_source Cmake configuration.
+*Cairo Team, for bugfixes.
+*Jim Tilander, rewrote the IO to use FreeImage.
+*Steven Myint, for OpenMP support and bug fixes.
+*Jeff Terrace, for better FreeImage support and new command-line options.